PPgp/bayesLifeHIV/README.md

     data(HIVprevTrajectories)
     head(HIVprevTrajectories)
     ```
+    Currently, there is no way to overwrite this dataset using an argument (it's a work in progress).
+The workaround is to put the new file into the ``data`` directory, after which the package has to be re-compiled.

 Similarly to the estimation, these two datasets are merged and converted into a dataset of delta(nonART) trajectories, which are then used in the prediction step.

 By default, countries considered as epidemic in the projection are those that have "include\_code" set to 3 in the ``include_2017`` dataset in the **bayesLife** package.
 This can be overwritten by the argument ``hiv.countries`` in ``e0hiv.predict()``, which should be a vector of country codes.
 However, in both cases, such countries are required to have records in both, the ARTcoverage and HIVprevTrajectories datasets.